 - Polarized results.

-The results of these questions are polarized.
-There seem to be very different opinions among the employees in your team, hence displaying just the average could be misguiding, as there might be very few users in the middle (or none) and the majority would be split on both the higher and lower end of the question.
+The results of these questions are polarized, which indicates that there are different opinions among the employees in your team, hence displaying just the average could be misguiding, as there might be very few users in the middle (or none) and the majority would be split on both the higher and lower end of the question.

 - Neutral results.